 Attributes are the information that is stored.
 Attributes are defined in the Class

 template.
-When objects are instantiated individual objects contain data stored in the Attributes field.
+When objects are instantiated, individual objects contain data stored in the Attributes field.

 Methods represent behaviors.
-Methods perform actions; methods might return information about an object, or update an object’s data.
+Methods perform actions; methods might return information about an object or update an object’s data.
 The method’s code is defined in the class definition.

 When individual objects are instantiated, these objects can call the methods defined in the class.
 In the code snippet below, the bark

-method is defined in Dog
+method is defined in the Dog

 class, and the bark()